carpentries-incubator/fair-bio-practice/index.md

 * How can a biologist incorporate those principles in their workflow?
 * We will learn that becoming FAIR and following OS practices is a process.

-Nowadays you can be FAIR ready rather than FAIR from the beginning.
-Through planning and using the correct set of tools you can easily make your outputs public and reusable.
+We will teach you how through planning and using the correct set of tools you can make your outputs ready for public sharing and reuse.

 ## General Information
-The course is aimed at non-PI researchers (PhD students, postdocs, technicians, etc.) who are interested in Open Science, FAIR principles and data management.
-This training is aimed at those who want to become acquainted with these concepts and apply them throughout a project’s life cycle.
-You don't currently need to have any prior knowledge or any programming skills to attend this workshop, but you do need to be willing and committed to improving your data management techniques and to learn how to follow FAIR guidelines.
+The course is aimed at non-PI researchers in biomedicine science (PhD students, postdocs, technicians, etc.) who are interested in Open Science, FAIR principles and data management.
+This training is aimed at those who want to become acquainted with these concepts and apply them throughout their project’s life cycle.

-Software Carpentry, Data Carpentry, and Library Carpentry's mission is to help scientists, researchers, and librarians get more research done in less time and with less pain by teaching them basic lab skills for scientific computing.
+You don't need to have any prior knowledge of data managmet or any programming skills to attend this workshop, but you do need to be willing and committed to improving your data management techniques and to learn how to follow FAIR guidelines.

 This hands-on two-day workshop covers the basics of Open Science and FAIR practices, and looks at how to use these ideas in your own projects.
 The workshop is a mix of lectures and hands-on lessons where you will use the approaches learned and implement some of the discussed practices.

 ## Learning Outcomes